ProjectInvent1A/AIStudioProject/README.md

 - **DashInterfaceWork.ipynb**
   - Creating a UI for our application using Dash
 - **ModelFullDataSet.ipynb**
-  - Saving the sentence embedding vector of each organization’s text description in the organizations dataframe, then ran the model on this complete dataset.
+  - Saving the sentence embedding vector of each organization’s text description in the organizations dataframe, then ran the model on this complete dataset

 **org_matching folder:** These are our final files for deployment.
 Our python file can be run locally and is also deployed on Google Cloud Run.
 - **dashinterfacework.py**
-  - Final application code.
-A Dash interface that suggests organizations based on location and interest inputs
+  - Final application code: a Dash interface that suggests organizations based on location and interest inputs
 - **requirements.txt**
   - Package requirements for dashinterfacework.py
 - **Dockerfile**